-Coal is a non-renewable source of energy, and as the amount of coal available dwindles, the cost of it increases, the result of that is: coal will become very expensive and will no longer be economically viable, and since such a significant percentage of the world’s electricity comes from coal, the economic consequences of that would be dire.
+This is a non-renewable source of energy, and as the amount of coal available dwindles, the cost of it increases, the result of that is: this fuel will become very expensive and will no longer be economically viable, and since such a significant percentage of the world's electricity comes from it, the economic consequences of that would be dire.

 What Is The Income of Coal Miners?

 Average Income In:

 - United States: $1,140 per week.
 That translates to $4,560 per month if the miner works 4 weeks per month.
 [Source: U.S. Bureau of Labour Statistics]

 - China: $1,800 annually (an average of $150 per month).
 [Source: Long Island University].